RachitSrivastava12/RachitSrivastava12/README.md

 ## 🚀 About Me

-I'm a passionate **Full Stack Developer** and **Web3 Enthusiast** currently pursuing my Bachelor's in AI & ML.
+I'm a passionate **Full Stack Developer** and **Web3 Enthusiast**.
 I find peace in building decentralized applications and exploring the endless possibilities of blockchain technology.

 ### 🎯 Current Focus
 - 🔭 Building **Depin Referral Systems** on Solana